-Lady Fern is primarily valued in the garden for its cascading habit of growth.
-Its ferny bipinnately compound leaves remain green in colour throughout the season.
+Lady in Red Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive ferny bipinnately compound leaves emerge antique red in spring, turning dark green in colour throughout the season.
+The red stems are very colorful and add to the overall interest of the plant.